felipeagc/vkrender/README.md

 - [ ] Get state of a key

 ### Libraries
-- [x] Add google test as a git submodule
-- [x] Add glm as a git submodule
 - [ ] Figure out how to add vulkan SDK as a submodule
-- [x] Add rapidjson

 ### Assets
 - [x] Asset management system
-- [x] Separate GltfModel into GltfModel and GltfModelInstance
 - [ ] Clearly specify which types are assets (maybe naming things like TextureAsset, GltfModelAsset, etc)
 - [x] Json files for assets as a way of passing additional parameters (maybe treat this as just an option) Maybe handle this in the asset constructor itself.